-- 1. The TTL/RS232 Jumper allows to select the signal level of the serial GPS interface.
-The jumper setting shown in the upper (lower) figure of the GPS interface provides RS232 level (TTL level, respectively). - 2.
-Jumper JP1 can be used to bypass the serial connection to/from the controller.
-The setting shown in the upper figure connects the output of the GPS receiver with the input of the controller and the output of the controller with the output of the board.
+The first two columns of JP1 from the right numbered 1 and 2 are used to bypass the serial connection to/from the controller.
+The setting shown in Figure 19 to the left connects the output of the GPS device with the input of the controller and the output of the controller with the output of the board.
 This is the normal operation.
-The setting shown in the lower figure separates the controller from the serial stream.
-It connects the output of the GPS receiver with the output of the board.
-This setting allows to monitor the output of the GPS receiver at the serial RS232 interface of the board.
+The setting to the right separates the controller from the serial stream.
+It connects the output of the GPS device with the output of the board.
+This setting allows you to monitor the output of the GPS device at the serial interface of the board.